S. Renee Brida, JD Senior Associate and Lawyer (Western Division)

 It is important to understand the nature of illiquid assets, the risk involved and the opportunities for charitable support.
 A full discussion of illiquid assets is included in a recent Schwab guide.

 Note: The guide was developed before the recent tax law changes.

-Gift annuity rate update and laminated gift annuity rate charts.....If you would like a laminated rate chart for the most recent ACGA July 1,2020 rates simply request one using the following E-mail request and put Laminated Rate Chart in the subject line and be sure your signature line has your full address. it will be sent out shortly after the rates are published.
+Gift annuity rate update and laminated gift annuity rate charts.....If you would like a laminated rate chart for the most recent ACGA July 1,2018 rates simply request one using the following E-mail request and put Laminated Rate Chart in the subject line and be sure your signature line has your full address.

 The tax courts are taking a hard look and require significant proof that they pass the "Teddy Bear" test,"where you keep the items that are near and dear to you."